ryota-takedalab/GCCE_verification/README.md

 This repo is the verification code for "Automatic Edge Error Judgment in Figure Skating Using 3D Pose Estimation From Inertial Sensors."

 # Example of sensing results using IMU
-We used Perception Neuron 3, an inertial sensor from NOITOM, to analyze figure skating jumps.
+We used Perception Neuron 3, inertial sensor units from NOITOM, to analyze figure skating jumps.

 ![Sensing results using IMU](https://github.com/ryota-takedalab/GCCE_verification/assets/102862947/32e15852-7197-4cc5-ad77-ad97d554a7d0)